agbld/semantic-search-for-EE5327701/README.md

 ![Repository Structure](./repository_structure.png)

+The `./items/Merged_All_Deduplicated.csv` file is an example of a product CSV file and the `./embeddings/` directory contains the pre-computed embeddings for the products.

 Note that the `./save_model/` directory is not required for students, as the models are hosted by the TA.

 ## Usage